senacor-hackathon-cloud-2021/gcp/appEngine/flexible/README.md

 - The `--image-url` flag must be set when we want to customize the docker container.
 - Public registries like dockerhub do not work, we need to configure our own Google container registry or Artifact registry.
-- Either use the default network or create an appropiate VPC with a subnet for AppEngine flex.
+- Either use the default network or create an appropriate VPC with a subnet for AppEngine flex.
 If using a custom VPC make sure to enable a firewall rule to allow traffic to those containers.
 - Liveness and Readiness should be defined for faster startup times.
-- Error messages and errors why it couldn't be created are very bad.
+- Error messages and erroes why it couldn't be created are very bad.
 - Deployment done via `gcloud app deploy default.app.yaml --version 1 --image-url=europe-docker.pkg.dev/sebastianneb/senacor-hackathon-node-service:v0.0.1`

 ### Detailed Deployment history and caveats via app.yaml